-Personal loans can be widely categorized into 2 types – Secured personal loans and unsecured personal loans.
-Secured personal loans are loans that are provided against a security which is usually your house or any property that you own.
+Personal loans can be widely categorized into two types – Secured personal loans and unsecured personal loans.
+Lenders provide Secured personal loans against security, which is usually your house or any property that you own.
 The period of collateral is the security against which the personal loan is offered.
-In case of non-repayment of the personal loan, the lender can seize your property.
+In the case of non-repayment of the personal loan, the lender can seize your property.
 Contrary to secured personal loans, the unsecured loans are appropriate for tenants.
 Even if you are a homeowner, you can apply for a personal loan.

-The rate of interest on personal loans can be considered under the head of fixed rate of interest and variable rate of interest and this depends on your convenience.
+The rate of interest on personal loans can be considered under the head of the fixed rate of interest, and variable rate of interest.
+This depends on your convenience.
 The fixed rate of interest on personal loan stays the same irrespective of the changes in the rate of interest in the loan market.
-You will keep paying the same rate of interest even if the market rate falls.
+You will keep paying the same rate of interest, even if the market rate falls.

 Choosing an Advisor

 The financial advisor or broker should be considered your partner for life.
 For this reason, you need to choose them with care.
-The broker or financial advisor should thoroughly understand your investment necessities and he should know your current financial standing.
-While dealing with the advisor, you should be aware of their training credentials, products, accreditation and services which they can provide.
+The broker or financial advisor should thoroughly understand your investment necessities.
+He should know your current financial standing.
+While dealing with the advisor, you should be aware of their training credentials, products, accreditation, and services that they can provide.
 Consider whether they function independently or are a list of company contracts.
 Here are a few considerations that you need to take into account when choosing a financial advisor:

-- All the financial intermediaries and advisors need to be appropriate and suitable when it comes to the needs of the FAIS or Financial Advisory and Intermediary Services Act.
+- All the financial intermediaries and advisors need to be appropriate.
+They should be suitable when it comes to the needs of the FAIS or Financial Advisory and Intermediary Services Act.
 You should always ask to see their qualifications.

-- Seek references and recommendations from people you know in order to choose a financial advisor.
+- Seek references and recommendations from people you know to choose a financial advisor.
 You might even choose an advisor that works for a respected financial institution.

-- Look for a financial advisor who can access a variety of specialist support services which you might be in need of, such as for planning your taxes.
+- Look for a financial advisor who can access a variety of specialist support services which you might be in need.
+It can be something like planning your taxes.

-- The aim of the financial advisor is to help you in analyzing your personal circumstances, suggest products and create a financial plan so as to help you to achieve your.
+- The financial advisor aims to help you in analyzing your personal circumstances, suggest products, and create a financial plan so as to help you to achieve yours.
 The product recommendations must be the result of such personal analysis.
-Your financial advisor is required to reevaluate your financial plan on a regular basis.
+Your financial advisor is required to reevaluate your financial plan regularly.

 The financial needs of a person vary from one individual to another.
 If something is right for someone, it might not be the same for someone else.
-The role of a financial advisor lies in offering the right support and guidance on the basis of your personal circumstances.
+The Financial Advisor’s primary goal must be to provide the proper support and guidance.
+It must be based on your personal circumstances.
 Financial advisors are fervent about allowing their clients to realize their objectives.
-Otherwise, it gets tough for them to allow you to realize and identify your financial objectives.
+Otherwise, it gets tough for them to enable you to recognize and identify your financial goals.
 For this reason, you need to choose a qualified and experienced financial advisor who is adept with the rule of the game.